It’s early in the NHL’s pandemic season, but the Capitals already see how tough it will be

 The Capitals are without Samsonov, Ovechkin, center Evgeny Kuznetsov and defenseman Dmitry Orlov.
 The four gathered in a Pittsburgh hotel room, a violation of the NHL’s coronavirus guidelines.
 The Capitals were hit with a $100,000 fine, and the four went on the NHL’s covid-19 protocol-related absences list.

-NHL protocols state the decision whether to impose a quarantine for a person considered to be a close contact — and the length and nature of the quarantine — will take into consideration the likelihood that the person has contracted the virus.
+NHL protocols state the decision whether to impose a quarantine for a person considered to be a close contact — and the length and nature of the quarantine — will take into consideration the likelihood that the person contracted the virus.
 All determinations are made in consultation with local public health authorities.

-In the NHL, a person can become a close contact if they come within six feet of another person who has tested positive and stay in that vicinity for at least 15 minutes.
+In the NHL, a person can become a close contact if they come within six feet of another person who tested positive and stay in that vicinity for at least 15 minutes.
 That’s how Ovechkin, Kuznetsov and Orlov ended up in quarantine after their hotel room socializing.

 But the rules are different at the rink.
-The NHL doesn’t consider players who sit together on the bench to be close contacts, nor players who face off in games played without masks.
+The NHL doesn’t consider players who sit together on the bench or players who face off in games played without masks to be close contacts.

 “The way the rules seem to me is we control what we know we can control, right?” winger T.J.
 Oshie said Thursday.
 “I can’t go out there and give my best effort if I’m wearing a mask and can’t breathe on the bench.
 At the same token, when we’re on the bus or doing other things where I can control that, that’s where the rules are set in for us.